 Yes!
 Every gift makes a difference.
 Your gift and others like it combine to cover a range of immediate needs and helps further Armstrong’s goal of student success.
 Participation from alumni, parents, faculty, staff, and students at all gift levels, no matter the amount, demonstrates endorsement by the Armstrong community for the many exciting initiatives taking place at our great university.

 The best way to do so is to fill out the Gift Form .
 You can also specify the gift designation by writing a letter stating the intent or by simply writing where the gift should go in the memo portion of your check.
-See the full list of funds to which you may designate your contribution.
+See the Gifts to Specific Areas page for a list of funds to which you may designate your contribution.